Kernel Stein Discrepancy on Lie Groups: Theory and Applications: KSD on Lie groups

-Here the tilde on \(\Tilde{\mathcal{A}}^l_p\) indicates that it acts on the second argument.
-Interchanging the inner product and the expectation again, we'll have the closed form of KSD, summarized as the following theorem.
+Here, the tilde on \(\Tilde{\mathcal{A}}^l_p\) indicates that it acts on the second argument.
+Interchanging the inner product and the expectation again, we have the closed form of KSD, summarized in the following theorem, which is a {\it generalization to the classical version presented in} \cite{chwialkowski2016kernel,liu2016kernelized} on $\mathbb{R}^d$.